What sexual harassment is Sexual harassment

 Employers must take steps to prevent sexual harassment happening in the first place.

 Employers also have a responsibility – a 'duty of care' – to look after the wellbeing of their employees.
-If an employer does not do this, in some cases it could lead to a serious breach of an employee's employment contract.
-If an employee feels they have no choice but to resign because of it, the employer could face a claim of sexual harassment and constructive dismissal.
+Not doing this could lead to a serious breach of an employee's employment contract.
+If an employee feels they have no choice but to resign, the employer could face a claim of sexual harassment and constructive dismissal.

 Who can experience sexual harassment

-Sexual harassment can happen to men, women and people of any gender identity or sexual orientation.
-It can be carried out by anyone of the same sex, a different sex or anyone of any gender identity.
+Sexual harassment can happen to men, women and people of any sexual orientation.
+It can be carried out by anyone of the same sex, another sex or anyone of any sexual orientation.

 You could experience sexual harassment from anyone you come into contact with because of your job, including: